-Representativeness of a national heart failure quality-of-care registry
+Representativeness of a national heart failure quality-of-care registry Comparison of OPTIMIZE-HF and non-OPTIMIZE-HF Medicare patients

 BACKGROUND: Participation in clinical registries is nonrandom, so participants may differ in important ways from nonparticipants.
 The extent to which findings from clinical registries can be generalized to broader populations is unclear.